Keeper-Security/keeper-sdk-examples/AzureAdminAutoApprove/README.md

  4. Provision Keeper configuration for persistent login:
     - `this-device register`
     - `this-device persistent_login on`
+    - `this-device timeout 2880`   session timeout to 2 days
 5. Ensure this configuration supports persistent login
     - Close Commander `q`.
 Do not run `logout` command
     - Start Commander.exe.
 You should be able to login with no input.

-Use `AdminLoginConfiguration` function to upload Keeper configuration This is `HTTP trigger` function that supports GET and POST methods.
+Use `KeeperLoginConfiguration` function to upload Keeper configuration This is `HTTP trigger` function that supports GET and POST methods.
 * GET returns the current Keeper configuration
 * POST uploads the new one
 This function requires admin level authorization.

-`curl -d @config.json <AdminLoginConfiguration URL for administrator>`
+`curl -d @config.json <KeeperLoginConfiguration URL for administrator>`

 It returns `Success` if configuration is accepted.